Fox News Executive Tries To Rein In Stars As They Cheer On Anti-Lockdown Rallies

 "What Fox does is it takes this very small phenomenon and not only amplifies it, but gives it a particular political meaning," Hemmer says.
 "It lets people know that there are upcoming rallies — much like we saw back in the day of the Tea Party — as a way of not just throwing light on what's happening, amplifying these protests, but also encouraging them as well."

-She noted President Trump himself feeds off Fox, by citing interviews and claims made on its programs.
-In defending their coverage Fox News officials have pointed to earlier moments when hosts alluded to the importance of people's security and taking safety measures at public protests, observations often made in passing.
+She noted that Trump himself feeds off Fox by citing interviews and claims made on its programs.
+In defending their coverage, Fox News officials have pointed to earlier moments when hosts alluded to the importance of people's security and taking safety measures at public protests, observations often made in passing.

-For weeks, Trump touted the possible anti-coronavirus benefits of hydroxychloroquine, a drug used to combat malaria and lupus.
+For weeks, Trump touted the possible anti-coronavirus benefits of hydroxychloroquine, a drug used to treat malaria and lupus.
 He was following the lead of Fox News hosts and guests such as Dr. Mehmet Oz, who championed the drug too.

 But initial anecdotes of successes yielded to shortages for lupus patients and widespread doubts among public health officials about its usefulness, as Fox's Laura Ingraham learned to her chagrin in an interview with Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases.

-A new analysis of patients being treated by the Veterans Health Administration found "more deaths, no benefits," in the words of the Associated Press.
+A new analysis of patients being treated by the Veterans Health Administration found "more deaths, no benefit," in the words of the Associated Press.
 According to CNN, Fox News buried that development on its website in a story that quickly disappeared.
-A Fox News spokeswoman noted that Oz returned to its air Wednesday morning on Fox & Friends and addressed the new VA study, which has not yet been peer reviewed.
+A Fox News spokeswoman noted that Oz returned Wednesday morning, to Fox & Friends, and addressed the new VA study, which has not yet been peer-reviewed.

-Other researchers say what Fox News does on the air has real-life consequences for its audience.
+Other researchers say that what Fox News does on the air has real-life consequences for its audience.

-"The media can have significant effects on behavior," says Harvard graduate student Aakaash Rao, who studies how messages in the media affect public health outcomes.
+"The media can have significant effects on behavior," says Harvard University graduate student Aakaash Rao, who studies how messages in the media affect public health outcomes.
 "If [viewers] hear suggestions from the anchors, then they'll take their suggestions into account, whether those suggestions are about hand-washing or social distancing or, you know, attending public gatherings."

 Rao is part of a team of researchers that makes that case in a pointed way.
 In a working paper posted online this week, the researchers concluded that viewers of Fox's Sean Hannity were more likely to have contracted COVID-19 and to have died from it than viewers of his colleague Tucker Carlson.
-Hannity, one of the president's strongest allies, consistently downplayed the risk of coronavirus until late February, when he started to present it more seriously.
+Hannity, one of the president's strongest allies, consistently downplayed the risk of the coronavirus until late February, when he started to present it more seriously.
 Carlson put a spotlight on those perils far earlier.

-The study relies on overlaying granular geographic television ratings data, county by county COVID-19 infection rates, and a survey of more than 1,000 Americans 55 years old and above.
-(More than half of Fox News' viewers are over the age of 65.)
-The study, overseen by economics professors at the University of Chicago and the University of Zurich, has not yet been peer reviewed.
+The study relies on overlaying granular geographic television ratings data, county-by-county COVID-19 infection rates and a survey of more than 1,000 Americans 55 years old and above.
+(More than half of Fox News' viewers are over age 65.)
+The study, overseen by economics professors at the University of Chicago and the University of Zurich, has not yet been peer-reviewed.

 "The selective cherry-picked clips of Sean Hannity's coverage used in this study are not only reckless and irresponsible, but down right factually wrong," Fox News said in a statement released through a spokeswoman.
 She pointed to specific instances earlier this year in which Hannity had expressed concern about the virus.

-Indeed, even before Wallace's directive Monday, Fox News hosts would obliquely allude to concerns for safety of protesters.
+Indeed, even before Wallace's directive on Monday, Fox News hosts would obliquely allude to concerns for the safety of protesters.
 But Fox programs became much more consistent about it afterward.

-Even so, prime time hosts continued to defend the protesters from criticism - including Carlson, who had sounded the alarm about the pandemic early.
+Even so, prime-time hosts have continued to defend the protesters from criticism, including Carlson, who had sounded the alarm about the pandemic early.

 "When politicians arrest people who disagree with them, what sort of moment is that?"
 Carlson asked Monday night.